dapr/docs/getting-started/environment-setup.md

 #### Verify installation

-Once the chart installation is complete, verify the dapr-operator, dapr-placement and dapr-sidecar-injector pods are running in the `dapr-system` namespace:
+Once the chart installation is complete, verify the dapr-operator, dapr-placement, dapr-sidecar-injector and dapr-sentry pods are running in the `dapr-system` namespace:

 ```bash
 $ kubectl get pods -n dapr-system -w